-If you have hay fever that is not properly treated, sinusitis—which usually results from colds—is much more likely to affect you than those who do not have allergic rhinitis.
+Prolonged congestion makes you more susceptible to sinusitis.
 Sinuses are the cavities behind the cheekbones in the areas around the eyes and nose.
-Sinusitis is a long-lasting, often painful inflammation of the sinuses that is marked by symptoms that often go beyond those of hay fever.
-They include:
+Sinusitis is a long-lasting and often painful inflammation or infection of the sinuses.
+Its symptoms include:

-Middle ear infections, also called otitis media, are very common among children—85 percent of children have had one at least once before the age of three.
-Allergic rhinitis is known to bring about or exacerbate the symptoms of middle ear infections in young children.
+Middle ear infections (otitis media) are very common among children.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), 75 percent of children have had at least one before age 3.
+Hay fever is known to encourage development of or worsen the symptoms of middle ear infections in young children.